 If you build websites, a fact of life is cross-browser compatibility.
 Modern browsers do have their little quirks, but to be honest with a little care and attention you can write HTML and CSS that will look good anywhere.

 On the other hand, trying to ensure that your website or application is as gorgeous and fast on a browser almost ten years old as it is on Microsoft Edge or the latest version of Chrome is an exercise in frustration.

 Things are now changing, and they are changing faster and faster.
-Standards compliance for web browsers is in vogue; There is the trickle down effect of Moore’s Law… devices keep getting more and more powerful for a given cost; Devices and platforms have changed… even five year ago it was safe to assume most people would view a website on a laptop or PC – now they could be on anything from a phone to a laptop to a fridge.
+Standards compliance for web browsers is in vogue; There is the trickle-down effect of Moore’s Law… devices keep getting more and more powerful for a given cost; Devices and platforms have changed… even five years ago it was safe to assume most people would view a website on a laptop or PC – now they could be on anything from a phone to a laptop to a fridge.
 A ‘one size fits all’ design no longer makes any sense.
-When your website and app is a different size on every device, Brand Identity and beautiful, satisfying user experience are paramount, pixel perfect doesn’t really mean anything anymore.
+When your website and app is a different size on every device, Brand Identity and beautiful, satisfying user experience is paramount, pixel-perfect doesn’t really mean anything anymore.

 From 12th January 2016 Microsoft will only support the following browsers:

 |Windows 8.1||Internet Explorer 11|

 After January 12, 2016, only the most recent version of Internet Explorer available for a supported operating system will receive technical support and security updates.
 For example, customers using Internet Explorer 8, Internet Explorer 9, or Internet Explorer 10 on Windows 7 SP1 should migrate to Internet Explorer 11 to continue receiving security updates and technical support. – https://blogs.msdn.microsoft.com/ie/2014/08/07/stay-up-to-date-with-internet-explorer/